 How to Start Using Intune Console?

-Intune blade (console) is part of part of the Azure portal.
-Intune blade in Azure portal has loads of new features and the functionalities.
-In this section, we will a see an overview of New Azure Intune Portal.
-Try this out https://portal.azure.com
+Intune blade (console) is part of the Azure portal.
+Intune blade in Azure portal has loads of new features and functionalities.
+In this section, we will see an overview of the New Azure Intune Portal.
+Try this out https://portal.azure.com.

-The following documentation is the place where you can start reading about all the Intune topics:- Microsoft documentation Intune quick start guide here.
-I have another post which gives a “Quick Overview New Intune Azure.”
+The following documentation is where you can start reading about all the Intune topics:- Microsoft documentation Intune quick start guide here.
+I have another post that gives a “Quick Overview of New Intune Azure.”
 Also, you can have a look at the video tutorial to understand the Intune Azure console here.

 Setting up a team is also part of Learn Microsoft Intune process.

 - Mobile Application Management

 What is Intune MDM Authority?

 Setting up a mobile device management authority is an important first step before starting working with Intune.
 The Mobile Device Management (MDM) authority determines where you will perform mobile device management tasks.

 Microsoft provides 3 options to set the MDM authority.
 Microsoft Intune by using the Intune Azure console, or to SCCM by using the SCCM CB console.
 It’s important to understand the details about MDM authority when you Learn Microsoft Intune.